 University of Waterloo is now a member of the HathiTrust, an international community of research libraries with more than 150 members, chiefly in the U.S. and Canada, which, collectively, has preserved more than 17 million digitized print items.

 As per the terms of agreement with HathiTrust, items available online through ETAS are not eligible for the Library’s book pick-up or mailing services or for physical browsing within library spaces.

-- Logging in with your Waterloo userid and password
+- Log in with your Waterloo user id and password

 Please note that:

 - Users will have 60 minutes of access to the item on the HathiTrust website during any session.
 Items will automatically be renewed if you remain active on the item and no other user has requested it.
 As a courtesy to others, please check the item back in when not in use.